10 Side Gigs You Can Do From Home

 More Ways to Monetize Your Home Space

 These are just some of the gigs that can be worked from home.
-Depending on your interests and skills, there are many other gigs and money-making apps you can easily (and quickly) use to monetize your home space.
+Depending on your interests and skills, there are many other gigs, money-making apps, and on-demand jobs you can easily (and quickly) use to monetize your home space.

 Whether it’s becoming an Airbnb host, renting your garage on GarageTime, using your yard to host dogs on Sniffspot, becoming an eBay or Poshmark seller, or listing your pool on Swimply, for example, there are many other options for generating side income.